 - Patients undergoing dialysis.

-- Aspartate aminotransferase (AST) or alanine aminotransferase (ALT) > 3 × the upper limit of normal (ULN) at Screening.
+- Aspartate aminotransferase (AST) or alanine aminotransferase (ALT) > 3 × the upper limit of normal (ULN) at Randomization.

 - Severe hepatic impairment, e.g., Child-Pugh Class C liver disease.

-- Body weight < 40 kg at Screening.
+- Body weight < 40 kg at Randomization.

-- Doppler mean blood pressure < 65 mmHg at Screening.
+- Doppler mean blood pressure < 65 mmHg at Randomization.

 - .
 Pregnant, planning to become pregnant during the study period, or breastfeeding.

 - .
-Treatment with endothelin receptor antagonists (ERAs), phosphodiesterase-5 (PDE5)inhibitors, intravenous (i.v)., subcutaneous (s.c.), or oral prostanoids, or guanylate cyclase stimulators within 7 days prior to Baseline RHC, or planned treatment during the study period.
+Treatment with endothelin receptor antagonists (ERAs), phosphodiesterase-5 (PDE5)inhibitors, i.v., subcutaneous (s.c.), or oral prostanoids, or guanylate cyclase stimulators within 7 days prior to Baseline RHC or study treatment initiation.

 - .
-Treatment with inhaled prostanoids (e.g., iloprost, epoprostenol) or nitric oxide within 24 h prior to Baseline RHC, or planned treatment during the study period.
+Treatment with inhaled prostanoids (e.g., iloprost, epoprostenol) or nitric oxide within 24 h prior to Baseline RHC or study treatment initiation.

 - .
 Treatment with strong inducers of cytochrome P450 isozyme 3A4 (CYP3A4) within 28 days prior to study treatment initiation (e.g., carbamazepine, rifampicin, rifabutin,phenytoin and St. John's Wort).